What is dramatherapy?

 How do I access dramatherapy?

-If you are in the Aspire EIP service, speak to your Care Coordinator to arrange an appointment with Louise, the Aspire Dramatherapist.
+If you are in the Aspire EIP service, speak to your Care Coordinator to arrange a taster session with Ursula, the Aspire Dramatherapist.

-If you are not in the service but are having difficulties with anxiety, or just want to relax, visit our free relaxation exercise for some meditation from Louise.
+If you are not in the service but are having difficulties with anxiety, or just want to relax, visit our free relaxation exercise for some meditation.

 "There’s no pressure to be a part of any part of it.
 It’s complete freedom and at the same time you have control over what you’re comfortable with."